licensezero/cli/README.md

 ## Installation

-See [release on GitHub](https://github.com/licensezero/cli/releases) for binary builds.
+See [releases on GitHub](https://github.com/licensezero/cli/releases) for binary builds.